+According to prior practice, one child at a time will use the bathroom and use proper handwashing protocols with adult supervision

+Rest Time:

+- If nap time is taken, children will be spaced with their heads spaced (6) six feet apart (utilizing "head to toe" positioning") - Mats will be sanitized following use

+Physical Distancing:

+- Centers that may include multiple students such as sensory materials, sand and water tables will not be used - Should a child require sensory materials, materials would be provided individually and stored separately - An activity requiring more than one child has an adult present to facilitate the activity and interactions - Placement of classroom furniture (shelves, dividers, etc) encourages physical distancing

+Cleaning and sanitizing:

+- Following the use of center materials, items are placed in "yuck bucket" to be sanitized - Disinfecting of furniture and materials occurs after use - Items which are difficult to clean are removed from the classroom and placed in storage (stuffed animals)

+Learning Experiences:

-• According to prior practice, one child at a time will use the bathroom and use proper handwashing protocols with adult supervision Rest Time: If nap time is taken, children will be spaced with their heads spaced (3) three feet apart (utilizing "head to toe" positioning") Mats will be sanitized following use Physical Distancing: Centers that may include multiple students such as sensory materials, sand and water tables will not be used Should a child require sensory materials, materials would be provided individually and stored separately An activity requiring more than one child has an adult present to facilitate the activity and interactions Placement of classroom furniture (shelves, dividers, etc) encourages physical distancing Cleaning and sanitizing: Following the use of center materials, items are placed in "yuck bucket" to be sanitized Disinfecting of furniture and materials occurs after use Items which are difficult to clean are removed from the classroom and placed in storage (stuffed animals) Learning Experiences: Individualizing learning opportunities to include: video- conferencing/Zoom sessions; packets of materials mailed home; pre-recorded lessons on Google Classroom; and use of "Go Bags" (materials kept at home) Teachers encourage parents to provide "natural" learning experiences in the home (example: sorting; color identification while doing laundry) while doing laundry) Frequent communication occurs with parents to determine the best plan for each child and family Plans are flexible and based on current and/or changing needs of the family In-Person Model All students will attend school in the physical building for a full day on each scheduled school day with established precautions for maintaining health and safety.
-Physical distancing measures are in place and face coverings are to be worn.
+- Individualizing learning opportunities to include: videoconferencing/Zoom sessions; packets of materials mailed home; pre-recorded lessons on Google Classroom; and use of "Go Bags" (materials kept at home) - Teachers encourage parents to provide "natural" learning experiences in the home (example: sorting; color identification while doing laundry) - Frequent communication occurs with parents to determine the best plan for each child and family - Plans are flexible and based on current and/or changing needs of the family coverings are to be worn.
 Using this model, students are actively involved in the school learning environment.
 In addition, instructional programs, for the most part, will remain their current integrity.
 A parent may request their child only receive therapy services when scheduled to attend school in-person (e.g. parent transports their child to/from school for a 30-minute speech therapy session).
 A parent may request their child to receive instructional services remotely when scheduled to attend in-person.
 These requests will be reviewed on a case-by-cases basis between the parent, teacher, therapists, and principal.
-On June 4, the State Health Commissioner Howard Zucker released a letter he sent to the Director of the CDC regarding a potential change to the use of masks in school.
-In short, he indicated the state was aligning end of the school year mask guidance with the mask guidance previously released, which minimally includes: Indoors, mask use will be strongly encouraged but not required for students, campers, and staff/teachers/counselors who are not fully vaccinated.
-Outdoors, masks are not required; students, campers, and staff who are not fully vaccinated are "encouraged" to wear a mask in certain higher-risk circumstances.
-Both indoors and outdoors, students, campers, and staff who are fully vaccinated do not need to wear masks.
-Schools and camps may choose to implement stricter standards.
-While we wait for further information and guidance, all students and staff must continue to follow our current practice of wearing masks as we await a NYSDOH statement officially changing the mask guidance.
-Hybrid Model Daily student in-person population would be reduced approximately 50% See Appendix H, I, L Remote learning will take place when students are not scheduled for in- person services.
+Hybrid Model Daily student in-person population would be reduced approximately 50% See Appendix H, I, Remote learning will take place when students are not scheduled for inperson services.
 Current school day hours would remain.
 Mondays & Tuesdays (Group A) Approximately 50% of a classroom cohort attends in person.
-Wednesdays (Group A & B are Remote)
+Wednesdays (Group A & B are Remote) Instruction is conducted virtually through online methods.
+Students will be provided with knowledge acquisition activities and teachers will produce video, assignments and activities for the days of remote instruction.
+Parent - teacher/therapists meetings conferences.
+Intensive sanitization and specialized cleaning will also occur on this day.
+Thursdays and Fridays (Group B) Approximately 50% of a classroom cohort attends in person.
+Note: A parent may request their child only receive therapy services when scheduled to attend school in-person (e.g. parent transports their child to/from school for a 30-minute speech therapy session).
+A parent may request their child to receive instructional services remotely when scheduled to attend in-person.
+These requests will be reviewed on a case-by-cases basis between the parent, teacher, therapists, and principal.
+Remote Instruction Students will not attend school in the physical building.
+Instruction is and Teletherapy conducted virtually through online methods.
+Google classroom is used to plan, deliver, and manage the learning content for Hybrid/Remote instruction.
+Learning content may include documents, videos, learning activities, and assessments.

+In-Person Model

+All students will attend school in the physical building for a full day on each scheduled school day with established precautions for maintaining health and safety.
+Physical distancing measures are in place and face